 Greenfield Park (late July – close): (414) 256-4010

 Enjoy a beer in the park at South Shore Terrace on the shore of Lake Michigan, at the Vine Humboldt in Humboldt Park, or at Whitnall Beer Garden along the Root River Parkway in Greendale.
 And don't forget the Traveling Beer Gardens!
 All feature wheelchair-accessible picnic tables and restrooms as well as free Aira service.

 Boerner Botanical Gardens

 Ramps throughout the Botanical Gardens take you to colorful and fragrant displays in 12 garden spaces.
 For weddings or personal events, rent the accessible Whitnall Park Rotary Circle terrace.
 Programming, a cafe and banquet rental space are available in the accessible Education and Visitor Center.
-A limited number of wheelchairs are available for use while visiting.

 View the Accessibility Guide

 The Domes: Gardens Under Glass

 Explore the desert dome, tropical dome and floral show dome at the accessible Mitchell Park Conservatory.
 A limited number of wheelchairs are available for use during your visit.